fernandofragoso/vacation-working-log/README.md

-App to log my vacation working hours using React
+App to log my vacation working hours using React + Firebase